zeroBitOfDiff/CTFs/README.md

-# CTFs
+# Capture the Flags

-These are CTFs that I've worked on
+These are CTFs that I've worked on and other Knight Sec practice modules.

+* Pico CTF is an intro event.
+It was the very first event which I participated in.